-However, we observe that the system has a lower packet loss rate in any case when gHSTCP is used for high-speed flows.
+However, we observe that the system has a lower packet loss rate in any case when gHSTCP is used for highspeed flows.
 These results reveal the merits of gHSTCP again. gHSTCP adjusts the increase speed of the congestion window according to the network conditions, and therefore can avoid the buffer overflow occurring frequently.

 Web responding time is also checked.
-Fig. 12 shows a CDF (Cumulative Distribution Function) graph of web responding time when the number of high speed flow is 10, the bottleneck is 1000 Mbps and the router buffer size is 5000 packets.
+Figure 12 shows a CDF (Cumulative Distribution Function) graph of web responding time when the number of high speed flow is 10, the bottleneck is 1000 Mbps and the router buffer size is 5000 packets.
 It is slightly improved under the circumstance when gHSTCP is used.
+The loss rate is relatively small in these experiments.
+As discussed in [8], the responding time of web flows is not very sensitive to lower loss rate.
+Thus, the difference of web responding time isn't so conscious in these experiments.
+However, associating the previous experiments in which gHSTCP can provide better utilization and fairness when competing against TCP flows with the experiments here it does not increase the responding time of short TCP flows yet, it can be concluded that gHSTCP is valid.